-March 17, 2018: Grow Epic Tomatoes with Craig LeHoullier
+March 17, 2018: Grow Epic Tomatoes with Craig LeHoullier (SOLD OUT)

 Grow epic tomatoes this summer with guidance from acclaimed author, educator, and self-proclaimed tomato nut Craig LeHoullier.
 In this colorful and engaging talk from one of the nation’s most beloved gardeners, you’ll get a fascinating dose of tomato history, stories behind Craig’s favorite varieties, colorful photos, and--most importantly--gardening tips to help you grow truly epic tomatoes in your own garden.
 Be sure to bring all of your gardening questions.